tlhackque/BlockCountries/README.md

                     also be specified.
 May specify any number of times.
  -dip ip(\/mask)    Deny connections from an otherwise allowed IP address.
                     Same syntax as -aip.
- -path /sbin        Path for iptables utilities (use in $CFGFILE) -permitonly        Listed countries will be permited, all others denied.
+ -passive           When using FTP for updates, use passive mode (traverse firewalls) -path /sbin        Path for iptables utilities (use in $CFGFILE) -permitonly        Listed countries will be permited, all others denied.
  -blockout          Also generate rules to block output & forwarded-output.